countermeasure/basic-box/README.rst

 - the Mullvad VPN app installed and enabled with an interactive script which runs automatically on the first boot
 - Tor Browser Launcher installed
-- these Firefox extensions installed interactively on the first login:
+- these Firefox extensions installed:

   - Dark Reader
-  - Decentraleyes
   - Firefox Multi-Account Containers
-  - HTTPS Everywhere
   - KeePassXC-Browser
-  - NoScript Security Suite
   - Privacy Badger
   - uBlock Origin

-- these Firefox preferences set interactively on the first login:
+- certain Firefox preferences set for better privacy and a simpler interface

-  - Enhanced Tracking Protection to Strict
-  - Default Search Engine to DuckDuckGo
-  - Theme to Dark

 - pipx installed
 - yt-dlp installed
 - ranger installed